 Welcome to the 2025-2026 DRC Graduate Fellows

-This past fall, the DRC welcomed its twelfth cohort of graduate student Fellows.
+This past fall, the DRC welcomed its thirteenth cohort of graduate student Fellows.
 The program aims to recognize graduate students around the country currently working in digital rhetoric who want practical experience in online publishing and website development.
-Fellows are selected on a yearly basis by the editors and board of the DRC and receive an annual stipend of $1000 as well as recognition on the DRC website.
+Fellows are selected on a yearly basis by the directors and board of the DRC and receive an annual stipend of $1000 as well as recognition on the DRC website.

 DRC Fellows commit to attending monthly online team meetings to plan projects that extend the DRC website and its contributions to the community of scholars interested in computers and writing.
 They work independently and collaboratively to complete two projects within the year of their term.

-Last year’s fellows expanded our website with exciting new content:
+Last year’s fellows expanded our website with exciting new content

 The 2025-2026 fellows are: